Key takeaways

 Bottom Line

-Not recommended for: Production workflows, teams, or anyone needing broad agent support.
+Not recommended for: Production workflows, teams, or anyone who needs an actively maintained tool with broad agent support.

 Research by Ry Walker Research • methodology